 Content validity of the Questionnaire was ensured through use of valid concepts and/or words which measure the study variables as cited in literature.
 The supervisors and Experts helped to evaluate the relevance, wording and clarity of questions or items in the instrument.
 Supervisors and other staff from faculty of education and other related faculties also were used in this endeavor.
-A content validity index of 0.7 was used to determine content validity, as per Amin (2005).
+A content validity index of 0.7 was to determine content validity, as per Amin (2005).
 Construct validity was ensured using factor analysis.
-Cronbach alpha was used to ensure reliability of the instrument, using SPSS.
-A Cronbach Alpha stated by Amin (2005) of at least 0.7 was used to determine reliability of the instrument.